rayliverified/NavigationUtils/README.md

 > ### The missing navigation library for Navigator 2.

-NavigationUtils is a comprehensive package that simplifies the process of integrating Flutter's Navigator 2 into your applications.
+NavigationUtils simplifies the process of integrating Flutter's Navigator 2 into your applications.

 ### Features

 - Reimplements the Navigator 1 API in Navigator 2, including `push()`, `pop()`, `pushAndReplace()` and more.
 - Full control over the navigation back stack through `set()`.
-- Named route functionality with `pushNamed()`, `setNamed()`.
+- Named route support with `pushNamed()`, `setNamed()`.
 - Path-based routing support.
 - Convenient functions for setting the URL and query parameters.

 ### Should I use Navigation Utils?

-Use NavigationUtils if the existing Navigation Libraries aren't working for you and you need full control over the backstack.
+You should use NavigationUtils if the existing Navigation Libraries aren't working for you and you need full control.

 - ❌ DON'T USE NavigationUtils if an existing navigation library works for you (GoRouter, RouteMaster, etc).
 - ✅ USE NavigationUtils if you're thinking about implementing Navigator 2 directly or writing your own Navigation library.

-Here's a clear, helpful diagram for deciding whether NavigationUtils is the right fit for a project.
+Here's a helpful diagram for deciding whether NavigationUtils is the right fit for a project.

 ![Screenshots](packages/Use-Navigation-Utils-Decision-Diagram.png)